etcusic/memory-game-interface/README.md

 [ ] Refactor pages directory - break code into html components and have a single Page class that pulls the components it needs into it
 [ ] Be able to create new decks and cards
 [ ] Add a practice element to the application
+[ ] Allow user to choose side A or B to be quizzed on [ ] Incorporate a pause and display correct/incorrect after every submission.
 [ ] Inorporate different levels with scoring for the game [ ] Scope out high scores for different decks and levels [ ] Incorporate rounds on the scoreboard during the game